 Merike Weiler tells a story about her grandfather Aleksander Weiler who owned one of the largest newspapers in circulation in Estonia before WWII.
 Aleksander was arrested during the first Soviet occupation (1940-1941) and detained in Patarei prison in Tallinn.
-When the German army conquered Tallinn in 1941, he was one of the few that managed to escape from Patarei.
-In February 1944, the warfare reached Estonia’s borders.
-Aleksander Weiler sent his family to Finland as it seemed to be a safer place for them.
-He himself didn’t leave Estonia until September 1944 when the German army started its retreat from Estonia’s territory.
-To get a place in a refugee boat, he had to buy a pig that had been taken along by another escapee.
-The pig was left behind.
+When the German army conquered Tallinn in summer 1941, he was one of the few who managed to escape the prison.
+In February 1944, the war again reached Estonia’s borders.
+Aleksander sent his family to Finland as it seemed to be a safer place for them.
+He himself did not leave Estonia until September 1944 when the German army started its retreat from Estonia.